shenhaihui/ikg/README.md

-# Source Codes of Ranking and Selection with Covariates
+# Source Codes of Integrated Knowledge Gradient

 This repository contains the source codes used in the following paper:
-* Shen, Haihui, L. Jeff Hong, and Xiaowei Zhang (2020).
-Ranking and selection with covariates for personalized decision making.
-Submitted to *INFORMS Journal on Computing*.
+* Ding, Liang, L. Jeff Hong, Haihui Shen^∗, Xiaowei Zhang (2021).
+Technical Note--Knowledge gradient for selection with covariates: Consistency and computation.
+Accepted in *Naval Research Logistics*.

 ### Disclaimer
 LICENSE: Redistribution and use in source and binary forms, with or without modification, are permitted, under the terms of the [BSD license](./BSD_License.txt).